-Coronavirus Pandemic.
 Due to the ongoing COVID-19 pandemic, the School District opened the school year with a hybrid instructional model.
 Parents had the choice of virtual or face-to-face instruction.
-Nearly 7% of students chose the virtual learning model.
-Additionally, the School District experienced a growth in face-to-face students because of families relocating into the County.
-The School District added an additional 151 personnel to meet these needs.
+The School District is projected to instruct 798 students in a virtual environment and 30,978 face-to-face in fiscal year 2023.
+This has resulted in adding an additional 280 to personnel for increased growth and a budget of \$9.3 million in technology expenses.

-The CRRSA Act (ESSER II) will provide the School District \$10.6 million in funding, which will primarily be used for additional teachers for the Paulding Virtual Academy, instructional and educational materials for Learning Loss programs, PPE, and other measures to keep schools sanitized.
+The ARP Act (ESSER III) will provide the School District \$15.2 million in funding, which will primarily be used for additional teachers for the Paulding Virtual Academy, instructional and educational materials for Learning Loss programs, PPE, and other measures to keep schools sanitized.